 Adenocarcinoma.
 Adenocarcinoma begins in the vaginal gland tissue.
 It makes up about 5% to 10% of vaginal cancers.

 Clear cell adenocarcinoma.
-This cancer occurs in women whose mothers took the drug diethylstilbestrol (DES) during pregnancy between the late 1940s and 1971.
-It is estimated that 1 woman out of 1,000 women exposed to DES will develop vaginal cancer.
+This cancer occurs in people whose mothers took the drug diethylstilbestrol (DES) during pregnancy between the late 1940s and 1971.
+It is estimated that 1 out of 1,000 people exposed to DES will develop vaginal cancer.

 Melanoma.
 Although it is rare, melanoma can begin in the vagina.
 Melanomas are usually found on skin in parts of the body commonly exposed to the sun, but it can occasionally develop where there is no sun exposure.
 Melanoma often appears as a dark-colored lesion with irregular borders.
 Learn more about melanoma.

 Sarcomas.
-There are several types of these rare tumors that can arise in the vagina.
+There are several types of these rare tumors that can start in the vagina.

 The next section in this guide is Statistics.
 It helps explain the number of people who are diagnosed with vaginal cancer and general survival rates.
 Use the menu to choose a different section to read in this guide.